Azure-Samples/communication-services-dotnet-quickstarts/DurableIdentitiesBYODI/README.md

 The sample shows how to:
 - Authenticate a `CommunicationIdentityClient` using a connection string from an environment variable.
 - Create standard ACS identities.
-- Use the Bring your own durable identity (BYODI) feature to create identities with custom IDs.
+- Bring your own durable identity (BYODI) with Azure Communication Services to create identities with custom IDs.
 - Retrieve user details including custom ID information.
 - Validate that the same custom ID always returns the same ACS identity.
 - Generate access tokens for BYODI identities.
 - Clean up resources properly.

-**Note:** This sample uses the preview version of the Azure Communication Services Identity SDK (1.4.0-beta.1) which includes the Bring your own durable identity (BYODI) functionality.
+**Note:** This sample uses the preview version of the Azure Communication Services Identity SDK (1.4.0-beta.1) which includes the Bring your own durable identity (BYODI) with ACS functionality.

 ## Prerequisites